was comprised of the following members: Frances Clymer (Buffalo Bill

 Expeditions: Exploring Art Information Resources for Denmark, Finland, Iceland,

-Guttman continued to update the committee web site: www.cam.org/~renata/irc_top.html
+continued to update its committee web site: www.cam.org/~renata/irc_top.html.

 improve communication among committee members, the chair’s employing

-institution—the Albright-Knox Art Gallery—served as host to an IRC
+institution—the Albright-Knox Art Gallery—continued to serve as host to an

-expressed an initial interest in participating at the annual meeting.
+11—was available and expressed great interest in participating in the

 by: Susana Tejada, Chair, ARLIS/NA IRC